emberjs/website/source/blog/2018-08-03-the-ember-times-issue-58.md

 ## [Ember-toggle updated 🛠](https://github.com/knownasilya/ember-toggle/blob/master/CHANGELOG.md#530-2018-07-31)

-The accessibilty on [ember-toggle](https://github.com/knownasilya/ember-toggle) was improved.
+The accessibilty on [ember-toggle](https://github.com/knownasilya/ember-toggle) has stepped up.

 According to its changelog, the new version [5.3.0](https://github.com/knownasilya/ember-toggle/compare/v5.2.4...v5.3.0) was released last Tuesday, making possible to use the spacebar to change the state of the toggle once highlighted.